ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Snow.
+         <h3>This Afternoon</h3>Snow.
 Cloudy, with a high near 30.
 Southwest wind around 3 mph.
 Chance of precipitation is 100%.
 New snow accumulation of
-         3 to 7 inches possible.<br></div>
+         1 to 3 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">